 Realty Transfer Tax: Effective August 1, 2017, the State increased its levy on realty transfers from 1.5% of the consideration paid for any real property transferred to 2.5%.
 (Local governments are permitted to levy an additional 1.5%.)
-A 2% tax is levied on the value of construction in excess of \$10,000 where the underlying property was acquired by the owner less than 12 months prior to the commencement of construction.
+A 2% tax is levied on the value of construction in excess of \$10,000 (excluding manufacturing companies in certain circumstances) where the underlying property was acquired by the owner less than 12 months prior to the commencement of construction.
 First time homebuyers are eligible for a state credit of 0.5%.